VUIIS/demo-singularity-spm-freeview/README.md

 See https://github.com/baxpr/demo-singularity-matlab-fsl for a lot of detailed info about putting Matlab code into singularity containers.
 This example uses the same structure.

+A licensed Matlab installation is required to compile the Matlab code, but is not needed to run the compiled executable in the container.

+SPM12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is not in this repository and must be installed separately.
+Edit `matlab/compile_matlab.sh` to point to it.

 SPM requires jumping an extra hurdle at the compilation step - we use a modified version of SPM's own compiler function `spm_make_standalone.m`, found at `matlab/spm_make_standalone_local.m`.
 This process captures a lot of dependencies that